Dustin-Mikusko/BYOBackend/README.md

 The server will run on `http://localhost:3000`.
 All endpoints are prefixed with `/api/v1`.

+This server is also hosted on Heroku at `https://build-your-own-backend-dm.herokuapp.com/api/v1/teams`.

 ## Data Model

 There are two tables, labeled `teams` and `players`.